The Show B side / Capture #4 - Drums:

 If money defines the difference

-between eccentric and crazy, then physics defines the difference between an innovative
+between eccentric and crazy, then our understanding of physics defines the difference between an innovative

 or stupid idea.
-Talent is the ability to understand the disparity.
+Talent is the ability to recognize the disparity.

 Physics habitually